Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 Starship vs Powerlevel10k: which should you use?

-If you want a prompt that works across multiple shells and machines with minimal fuss, Starship is a great default.
-If you’re all-in on Zsh and want deep Zsh-native customization, Powerlevel10k is excellent.
+Starship works across multiple shells and machines with minimal setup.
+Powerlevel10k is great if you’re using only Zsh and want deep Zsh-native customization.

 Do you still need tmux if Ghostty has multiplexing?

-For many local workflows, Ghostty’s built-in multiplexing is enough.
-If you rely on detaching/attaching remote sessions, long-running jobs on servers, or a mature ecosystem and portability, tmux still wins.
+For local workflows, Ghostty’s built-in multiplexing works well.
+Tmux is still useful if you need to detach/attach remote sessions, run long jobs on servers, or need a mature ecosystem and portability.

 My prompt icons look broken—what's wrong?

-It’s almost always the font.
-Make sure Ghostty is set to a Nerd Font (for example, MesloLGS Nerd Font Mono) and restart the terminal.
+Check the font.
+Make sure Ghostty is set to a Nerd Font (like MesloLGS Nerd Font Mono) and restart the terminal.

 Why do some remote servers show 'unknown terminal type'?

 Some environments don’t ship Ghostty’s terminfo entry.
-Setting TERM=xterm-256color for SSH sessions is the simplest fix.
+Setting TERM=xterm-256color for SSH sessions fixes this.

 Conclusion

-Your Mac terminal is now a high-performance, visually polished environment powered by Ghostty and Starship.
-With a preset you actually like, a few minimal Starship tweaks, and practical tools like zoxide, eza, and sensible aliases, you’ve got a setup that stays fast while still being informative.
+Your Mac terminal now has Ghostty and Starship, a Starship preset you like, minimal tweaks, and practical tools like zoxide, eza, and sensible aliases.

 Next steps:

-For more inspiration, visit toolhunt.net’s Mac apps section or Starship’s preset gallery.
+For more ideas, see toolhunt.net’s Mac apps section or Starship’s preset gallery.